median-man/javascript-katas/README.md

 ## Prime Factors
 Write a function that takes a whole number greater than 0 and returns an array of its prime factors.

+# Fizz Buzz
+Develop a function that accepts a number as input:
+* Returns 'fizz' if 3 is a factor of the number.
+* Returns 'buzz' if 5 is a factor of the number.
+* Returns 'fizzbuzz' if 15 is a factor of the number.
+* Returns the number if none of the other statements apply.

 <!-- References -->
 [clean-coder-blog]: http://thecleancoder.blogspot.com/2010/10/craftsman-62-dark-path.html